One of the great debates of the solar industry is between the up and coming microinverter and the older, more conventional string inverter.

-Simply put, because a microinverter system requires a 1:1 ratio between the number of panels and microinverters, a DC optimized string inverter system can achieve a greater total output while still optimizing and monitoring at the panel level.
+Simply put, because a microinverter system requires a 1:1 ratio between the number of panels and microinverters, a DC optimised string inverter system can achieve a greater total output while still optimising and monitoring at the panel level.

 When coupling a battery to an existing system, it’s always recommended that the battery is DC coupled.

 This means that the battery is connected to the rest of your system on a DC circuit.
 That’s because batteries store power using DC electricity.

 Given that DC optimisers use DC current up until the inverter, it becomes far easier to DC couple your new battery.

 By doing so, your system will be far more efficient.

 Microinverters export AC power only, meaning that a battery would have to be AC coupled.